Costs and fees for Study Abroad

 Screen Tools short course

-Screen Tools short course students pay a single fee that includes tuition fees, travel insurance, accommodation and field trips (transport and activities).
+Screen Tools short course students pay a single fee that includes tuition fees, student services fees, travel insurance, accommodation and field trips (transport and activities).

 Insurance and visa